Closure (Chevelle song)

-"Closure" is the third and last single from Chevelle's second album, Wonder What's Next.
+"Closure" is a song by American rock band Chevelle, released as the third and last single from the band's second album, Wonder What's Next.
 It has a dark, melodic verse that carries into a similarly melodic chorus ending in heavy guitar chords.
 The following verse continues with added aggression into the second chorus and heavy bridge.

 A music video was produced for "Closure".
 It consists entirely of live performance footage.

 The song was briefly covered by Breaking Benjamin in 2004 and 2005.